lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * DevIID: Device Interface Identifier.
 The IID that identifies the Dev interface.

 * DI: Direction Indicator.
 This field tells which direction of packet travel (Up, Dw or Bi) a Rule applies to.
-This allows for assymmetric processing.
+This allows for asymmetric processing.

 * Dw: Downlink direction for compression/decompression, from SCHC C/D in the network to SCHC C/D in the Dev.